BShakhovsky/PianoTranscription_Windows/README.md

 3. Select any additional tracks in "Remaining Tracks" list, if you want.
 Finger numbers for those additional tracks will not be calculated or drawn.
 Percussion-tracks (like "Drums", "Rythms", "Hit", "Blow", "Strike", "Clash", etc.) will be disabled.

 4. If you want to go forward or backwards chord-by-chord, you can use scroll-bar left or right button.
 Or if you want just to play the song in real time, press "Play" button.
+For smoother performance, try not to move mouse over the program while playing in 3D-mode.

 5. By default each note is being played with different volume.
 If you want all notes to be played with the same maximal loudness, check "Normalize volume" box.